Frequently Asked Questions

 No. Celox has been independently tested and shown not to generate any increase in heat during blood clotting.

-- Pour on to the area of the wound.
+- Pour granules on to the area of the wound.

-- Pack any cavity with either Celox or gauze.
+- Pack – cover the granules with gauze and fill any remaining cavity with gauze.

 - Press.
 Compress the wound to push the Celox into place and stop blood flow for a short period while the Celox clot develops and strengthens.